 Paul joined BASES as a Non-Executive Director in December 2016.

 Paul enjoyed a long career in the Royal Air Force, during which he worked in a diverse range of different roles, including senior appointments in command headquarters and working on Operations with the US Forces in Afghanistan.He was also fortunate enough to be sponsored by the RAF through an MBA with the Open University Business school.

 On retirement from the military, he joined the Corporate world as a Senior Business Change manager with E.ON energy.He then moved into Consultancy and has worked on a variety of change programmes across the defence, aviation, transport and utilities sectors.
 He is a member of the Association of Project Management and a fellow of the Chartered Management Institute.

 Paul has had a life-long interest in sport and exercise, as a participant, a physical education teacher and more recently as an arm-chair enthusiast.He is also a qualified ski-instructor and although he no longer instructs, can be found in the Alps for a week or two every year.
 Paul lives in a small village in Lincolnshire and spends much of his free time indulging in his hobby of motorsport or repairing the car after another episode of over-enthusiastic driving.

-Susan will join BASES as a Non-Executive Director in February 2019.
+Susan joined BASES as a Non-Executive Director in November 2018.

 Leeds Beckett University